JOIN THE TOP-RANKED, AACSB ACCREDITED MaineMBA FOR $20,370

 ASSISTANTSHIPS, SCHOLARSHIPS, AND RESEARCH FUNDING

 Tuition and research funding awards are available each year for graduate students in the MaineMBA.
 The assistantships, scholarships, and funding sources listed below are offered through the department, college, graduate school, and other organizations.
-Some of them require a formal application, while others are by nomination only.
-Contact the Graduate School of Business at firstname.lastname@example.org for more information or to indicate your interest in applying for scholarships or assistantship positions.
+All funding opportunities are highly competitive, and deadlines are firm.
+Please look at the application information on the specific opportunity you are interested in for more information.
 Fall scholarship and assistantship applications are due by January 15 each year.

-Up to six graduate assistantships are awarded competitively to outstanding MaineMBA applicants to work in business research and classroom settings.
+Up to six graduate assistantships are awarded competitively to outstanding full-time MaineMBA applicants each fall to work in business research and classroom settings.
 Assistantships include 18 credits of tuition coverage and a generous monthly stipend.
-Applicants wishing to be considered for an assistantship should contact the Graduate School of Business.
+Applicants wishing to be considered for an assistantship should complete the application no later than January 15th.